-Operating in a non-energy intensive industry, our impact related to other greenhouse gas emissions At OPAP we understand that as a large company we have a responsibility to ensure that our waste is mon-(NOx, SOx, VOC, PM10) is limited.
-However, we recognize the importance of this issue on a global scale and itored and managed appropriately.
-In this respect we promote recycling programs within our facilities, set therefore we monitor our respective impact with respect to our direct energy consumption. related targets when appropriate and monitor our waste management through our respective operations managers and in our annual reporting data collection processes.
+Operating in a non-energy intensive industry, our impact related to other greenhouse gas emissions (NOx, SOx, VOC, PM10) is limited.
+However, we recognize the importance of this issue on a global scale and therefore we monitor our respective impact with respect to our direct energy consumption.